WATOLINK/mind-speech-interface-ssvep/SSVEP-Interface/server/README.md

 The watolink SSVEP-Interface is able to communicate directly with twitter.

-If twitter communication is selected, users will tweets their inputs to **@watolink**.
+If twitter communication is selected, users will tweet their inputs to their own account.

-**Login Credentials:**

-- Username: watolink
-- Password: watolink1234

 To communicate with Twitter, make sure that you have the following environement variables saved in a .env file in the current directory: